 "We are fairly unique in that numerous members of our staff have been with us for so long," says Grano.

 Ned’s employs 40-45 people on a regular basis.

 "We have been lucky and have some great employees here.
 And we pay them to stay here; we reimburse them for their good service.
 This has worked out well for us," says Strack.

 Ned’s pizzas, which were reviewed by OnMilwaukee.com blogger Rick Rodriguez, have a thin crust and basic topping offerings.

 "We stay pretty classic.
 The craziest pizza we’ve added is the margherita pizza – nothing like the mac ‘n’ cheese pizza," says Grano.
 "But we have a really good product.
 We don’t cheapen it or cut corners."

 Ned’s dining room is cozy – able to accommodate about 60 people total.
 Many of Ned’s orders, however, are for take-out or larger orders for parties or corporate events.

-"We had a recent order for an 150-person event," says Grano.
+"We had a recent order for a 150-person event," says Grano.
 "It always amazes me how such a little place can do such big business."

-This summer, Ned's also delivered 39 large, vegetarian pizzas to Miller Park for Paul McCartney and his staff the night of his performance on July 16.
+A few summers ago, Ned’s delivered 39 large, vegetarian pizzas to Miller Park for Paul McCartney and his staff the night of his performance.
+The receipt is showcased on the wall.